What's it Really Like to Teach English in France?

 This experience put me in unfamiliar situations, with a language barrier on top of that, and allowed me to develop my empathy for people who are learning a new system.
 I know that empathetic thinking is valuable in the UX field, so I am grateful that I experienced unfamiliarity in a new place and can better identify with anyone who has ever felt the same way.

 Ready to tutor English in France?
-We accept applications year-round for the English Conversation Coach France program.
+We accept applications year-round for the Language Homestay France program.
 Start and end dates are flexible - just apply three months before your desired start date.
 No teaching experience or French language skills are required - just an open mind, and flexibility!